nissymohan/PalmRhythm-AI/README.md

 - UI/UX improvements
 - Documentation and tutorials

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👨‍💻 Author

-**Vinayak**
-Researcher, IIT Kanpur
-Goswami Group

 Developed as part of AI/ML course submission exploring real-time human-computer interaction through gesture-based musical interfaces.

 ## 🙏 Acknowledgments